Demonstration of an imaging technique for the measurement of PSF elongation caused by Atmospheric Dispersion: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Jake Noel-Storr and Dirk van der Geest for their help and expertise before and during the observation with the Gratama telescope.
-We would also like to acknowledge Ramon Navarro, Eline Tolstoy, Bayu Jayawardhana, Marc Verheijen, Jason Spyromilio and Davide Massari for useful discussions, feedback and support during this project.
+We would also like to acknowledge Ramon Navarro, Eline Tolstoy, Bayu Jayawardhana, Marc Verheijen, Jason Spyromilio and Davide Massari for useful discussions, feedback and support during this research.
+Finally, we would like to thank the anonymous reviewer, whose comments improved several aspects of this paper.

-This research has made use of the services of the ESO Science Archive Facility, for the analysis of four VLT VIMOS observations.